Robert V. Levine

 Robert Victor Levine, Ph.D.
 (August 25, 1945 – June 22, 2019) was an American psychologist.
-Levine was Professor of Psychology at California State University, Fresno, a social psychology writer, speaker, and consultant.
-He was also the former Associate Dean of the College of Science and Mathematics at Fresno.
+Levine was professor of psychology at California State University, Fresno, a social psychology writer, speaker, and consultant.
+He was also the former associate dean of the College of Science and Mathematics at Fresno.

 Life

 Levine grew up in Brooklyn, New York.
 His mother, Esther Edelman Levine, was also a professor of school psychology at Queens College, City University of New York.
 After graduating high school in 1963, he enrolled in University of California, Berkeley, which he graduated in 1967.
 After completing his bachelor's degree, Levine continued his education in Florida State University in clinical psychology in 1969, and later a Ph.D. in personality and social psychology from New York University in 1974.
-Later he moved to California State University, Fresno, where he was the Professor of Psychology and later Chairperson of the Department, as well as Associate Dean of the College of Science and Mathematics.
+Later he moved to California State University, Fresno, where he was the professor of psychology and later chairperson of the department, as well as associate dean of the College of Science and Mathematics.

-He continued to serve as a visiting professor at Universidade Federal Fluminense in Niteroi, Brazil, at Sapporo Medical University in Japan, Stockholm University in Sweden, and in 2007 as a Fellow of the Institute of Advanced Study at Durham University in the United Kingdom.
+He continued to serve as a visiting professor at Universidade Federal Fluminense in Niterói, Brazil, at Sapporo Medical University in Japan, Stockholm University in Sweden, and in 2007 as a fellow of the Institute of Advanced Study at Durham University in the United Kingdom.

 Levine's main focus in research was on the social psychology of time.
 He is particularly interested in how different cultures view and use their time, which cities and countries are fastest and slowest, and how the differences affect the quality of the lives of people who live in such places.
 In one program, Levine and his students compared 31 countries around the world regarding their pace of everyday life.
 For example, in one experiment, they timed the average walking speed of random pedestrians over the distance of 60 feet.
 He concluded that the fastest big cities tend to come from Western Europe and industrialized Asia, whereas economically struggling countries tend to be the slowest.
 Overall his studies concluded three things: "Places differ markedly in their overall speed of life.
 These differences are to at least some degree predictable by demographic, economic and environmental characteristics.
 And, these differences have consequences for the well-being of individuals."